Michael Hoey the leading Irishman at Super 6s in Perth

 Paul Dunne plays out from a fairway bunker on the 11th hole during day one of the ISPS Handa World Super 6 Perth at Lake Karrinyup Country Club in Perth, Australia.
 Photo: Paul Kane/Getty Images

-Michael Hoey continued his good recent form in Australia with a first round 68 for four under par at the ISPS Handa World Super 6 in Perth.
+Michael Hoey continued his good recent form in Australia with a first round 68 for four under par at the ISPS Handa World Super 6 in Perth, a day after celebrating his 40th birthday.

 The tournament takes on a regular strokeplay format for the opening two days with the cut coming on Friday for the top-65 and ties before a further cut is made on Saturday evening for the top-24 players.
 If there are ties a playoff will be held to narrow the field down with those 24 then heading into the matchplay stage.